shree675/MyMargdarshaka/README.md

 ## Contributing
 Contributions and pull requests are welcome.
 For more information on structure and modules, please refer to [contributing.md](contributing.md).

+## About Lola the Firefly
 <img src="https://user-images.githubusercontent.com/58718144/144436410-0e558801-4f2a-4ffd-836e-0a26ecc75021.gif" width=250 />

+Lola is a custom-built virtual mentor interactive character that uses an NLP based BERT conversation model that helps provide suitable answers to the input queries.

+Lola can help you learn how to use this application by redirecting you to the Getting Started page, where an automatic slideshow walks you through the application's working.
+It helps provide insights on how best to make use of this platform in all aspects.